Paranoia. Photo by Photographee.eu / Deposit Photos

 How Manipulation Shaped Jack’s Mistrust

 Jack’s narcissistic boss would lavish him with praise behind closed doors, only to berate him publicly.
 Gradually, Jack realized that his boss was twisting the truth, painting him as incompetent in front of others.
 When Jack confronted him, the boss flatly denied ever offering praise, leaving Jack disoriented and questioning his own reality.
-This manipulation bred paranoia, leading Jack to constantly second-guess his coworkers’ intentions and feel as if he was being set up for failure.
+This manipulation caused Jack to experience paranoia, leading him to constantly second-guess his coworkers’ intentions and feel as if he was being set up for failure.
 Even after leaving the job, Jack struggled to trust new colleagues, haunted by the fear that they too would betray him.

 Keisha’s Struggle with Hypervigilence